SCHEDULE YOUR FREE CASE REVIEW

 for employees

-Home » Blog » Can My Boss Deny My Time Off Request?
-What Are My Rights in CA?
+Home » Blog » Can My Boss Deny My Time Off Request in California?
+What Are My Rights?

-Can My Boss Deny My Time Off Request?
-What Are My Rights in CA?
+Can My Boss Deny My Time Off Request in California?
+What Are My Rights?

 Virtually every employer offers some type of discretionary time off policy.
 Some employers allow employees to accrue paid vacation days, sick days, personal days, and paid time off.
 Employees have the right to use discretionary paid leave as they see fit in accordance with employer policies.
 For example, an employer may allow you to take a paid sick day as long as you see a doctor and obtain a note confirming your illness.
 However, other situations may require time off that fall outside the scope of typical discretionary leave programs.